 “And when she examines her thinking, she realizes that it is creating all these hypothetical, often irrational, problems.
 Aside from young children, who aren’t fully formed, or torture victims, we need to understand there is no one out there who can do anything to us psychologically without our cooperation.
 We do it to ourselves by making the assumption that our thoughts always reflect reality.
 They don’t.”

 Chapter Sixty Two I

 You must realize, first of all, that you are proof of everything, including yourself.

 None can prove your existence, because his existence must be confirmed by you first.

 Your being and knowing, you owe nobody.
 Remember, you are entirely on your own.

 You do not come from someplace, you do not go anywhere.

 You are timeless being and awareness.

 Janah had clarity from her beginning.
 She never had to learn to undo anything, to drop her misconceptions, to be aware of her conditioning.
 She understood this to be her good fortune.
 While it would not occur to her that she was better, she was aware that she was different.

 Is Janah unique?
 Could a person like this really exist?
-There are over six billion people on the planet, why is it improbable that one is Janah?
+There are near seven billion people on the planet, why is it improbable that one is Janah?
 It’s more improbable that there is only one.